-Mentoring is a critical component of career development and training at DF/HCC.
-The Initiative to Eliminate Cancer Disparities (IECD) helps to facilitate opportunities for mentoring.
+Mentoring makes a difference and is a critical component of career development and training at DF/HCC.
+The Initiative to Eliminate Cancer Disparities (IECD) provides and facilitates opportunities for mentoring.

-Using evidence based curriculum provided by NIH-supported National Research Mentoring Network (NRMN)* we offer training for mentors working with undergraduates and high school students on short-term research projects across the DF/HCC Community.
-The curriculum is based on the Entering Mentoring series from the Center for Improvement of Mentored Research Experiences (CIMER) and consists of monthly sessions that will include but are not limited to training in the following areas:
+Training in Mentorship.
+To support our community of mentors, we offer evidence-based training for mentors working with undergraduates and high school students on short-term research projects across the DF/HCC Community.
+The curriculum is based on the Entering Mentoring series from the Center for Improvement of Mentored Research Experiences (CIMER) and consists of monthly sessions that will include, but are not limited to, training in the following areas:

 - Aligning expectations and maintaining effective communication